By: Gene Walden, Senior Finance Editor August 27, 2019

 Generally, if you receive a distribution from a Coverdell account, it will consist of both your original contribution and earnings on that contribution.
 If the distribution is not used for qualified educational expenses, you may pay federal (and possibly state) income taxes on the earnings, as well as an additional 10-percent tax penalty.

 If the total distribution in a given year is more than the beneficiary's adjusted qualified higher education expenses1, this is considered an excess distribution.
 The beneficiary would be assessed income taxes on the earnings of the excess distribution, as well as the 10 percent tax penalty, unless an exception applies.
 See IRS Publication 970 for more information.

 Coverdell funds must be used by the age of 30 unless the beneficiary qualifies for a special needs exemption.
-Any funds not used by the age of 30 must be distributed within 30 days after the beneficiary turns 30, or transferred to another family member under age 30.
-If the family member has special needs the age restriction doesn’t apply.
+Any funds not used by the age of 30 must be distributed within 30 days after the beneficiary turns 30, or the funds may be transferred to another family member under age 30.
+If the family member has special needs, the age restriction doesn’t apply.

 If you’re ready to take the next step, check out what a Coverdell account with Thrivent Mutual Funds has to offer.